semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 }
 ```

 Where `ExampleException` is thrown, we also want to find `BadRequest`, because `BadRequest` is a child of `ExampleException`.
-Unlike Semgrep, Semgrep Pro Engine can find `BadRequest`.
+Unlike Semgrep OSS, Semgrep Pro Engine can find `BadRequest`.
 Since Semgrep Pro Engine uses information from all the files in the directory it scans, it detects `BadRequest` and finds both thrown exceptions.

+:::tip Try it out
 If you are following in the cloned [Semgrep Pro Engine testing repository](https://github.com/returntocorp/semgrep-pro-tests), in the `docs/class_inheritance` directory, try the following commands to test the difference:

-1. Run Semgrep:
+1. Run Semgrep OSS:
     ```sh
     semgrep --config pro.yaml .
     ```